Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Test of dimensional reduction

+\item FNN: The input for the FNN is a $2L^3$-dimensional vector, obtained by flattening the spin configuration.
+The initial layer is a fully-connected configuration with 64 output units, activated by the ReLU function.
+This output advances to a second layer with 2 output units, and classification probabilities are again derived using the softmax function.
+Similarly to the CNN, the last layer in this network also does not include an activation function prior to softmax. \end{enumerate} In both models, the loss function is given by the cross-entropy between the predicted probability and the one-hot encoded target labels: $(1, 0)$ for the 3D DRFXYM and $(0, 1)$ for the 2D XY model.

-For each value of the control parameter $\tau$, 1000 spin configurations are prepared for both the 3D DRFXYM and the 2D XY model, making a total of 2000 samples.
-Out of these, 1600 samples are used for training and 400 samples for estimating classification accuracy.
+Figure \ref{fig_dataset} depicts the composition of the training dataset.
+The parameters of both the 3D DRFXYM and the 2D XY model are set to values corresponding to the transition point.
+Specifically, we have $v=2$ and $\Delta=2.2$ for the 3D DRFXYM and $T_{\mathrm{2D}}=0.9$ for the 2D XY model.
+For each value of the control parameter $\tau$, $N$ spin configurations are prepared for both the 3D DRFXYM and the 2D XY model, making a total of $2N$ samples.
+Classification accuracy is assessed through 5-fold cross-validation, where in each fold, $8N/5$ samples are utilized for training and $2N/5$ samples are employed to estimate classification accuracy.
+This process is iteratively performed across different values of $\tau$.
 The network is implemented using the \texttt{Flux} library in the \texttt{Julia} programming language.
-The training of the network parameters is carried out using the \texttt{Adam} optimizer, with the number of epochs set to 20.
+Network parameters are optimized using the \texttt{Adam} optimizer with a learning rate of $10^{-3}$, and training is conducted over 30 epochs with a batch size of 50.